floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rest_config.md

 The main configuration file for authentication is `sg_authc.yml`.
 It defines how Search Guard retrieves the user credentials, how it verifies these credentials, and how additional user information is fetched from backend systems (optional).

-The authentication domains configured in `sg_authc.yml` are used for authenticating REST requests to OpenSearch/Elasticsearch and for password-based authentication in Dashboards/Kibana.
+The authentication domains configured in `sg_authc.yml` are used for authenticating REST requests to Elasticsearch and for password-based authentication in Kibana.
 Authentication for the transport client is configured in the additional configuration file `sg_authc_transport.yml`.
-Advanced authentication for Dashboards/Kibana like OIDC or SAML can be configured in `sg_frontend_config.yml`.
+Advanced authentication for Kibana like OIDC or SAML can be configured in `sg_frontend_config.yml`.

 ## Basics